Jesus-Garcia-M/ASIR/ABD/Auditoria.md

 3. Activa la auditoría de las operaciones DML realizadas por SCOTT.
 Comprueba su funcionamiento.
 ~~~
 # Activación de auditoría.
-SQL> AUDIT SELECT ANY TABLE, INSERT ANY TABLE, UPDATE ANY TABLE, DELETE ANY TABLE BY scott;
+SQL> AUDIT SELECT ANY TABLE, INSERT ANY TABLE, UPDATE ANY TABLE, DELETE ANY TABLE BY scott BY ACCESS;

 Auditoría terminada correctamente.